-Where two or more blast machines are used, carefully trace control lines and blast hose when making connections.
-Cross-connecting control hose or blast hose could lead to serious injury, death, or property damage from unintentional actuation of a blast machine.
-To prevent cross connections, hoses should be of equal lengths, and the hoses and blast machine couplings clearly marked.
-Use optional hose identification kits, part no. 15890 for use with two blast machines, or part no. 15891 for up to four machines.
-Mark each hose and connection per the instructions supplied with the kit, and carefully trace and verify each connection before operating.
+Where two or more blast machines are used, care must be taken when tracing and connecting control lines, control cord, and blast hose.
+Cross-connecting control lines or blast hose could lead to serious injury, death, or property damage from unintentional actuation of a blast machine.
+To prevent cross connecting blast hose and control cords, the cord and hose should be of equal lengths, and the hose, cord, and blast machine couplings clearly marked.
+Use the optional hose identification kits, part no. 15890 for use with two blast machines, or part no. 15891 for up to four machines, to mark each hose, cord, and corresponding connection per the instructions supplied with the kit.
+Carefully trace and verify each connection before operating.